cs-ed/ed-tech-plan-cicero5000/README.md

 1. Class Management
    1. Google Classroom: all class material used in class such as general announcements, PowerPoint presentations, class assignments, homework assignments quizzes, tests are organized in each class section.
 2. Class Delivery:
-   1. PowerPoint presentations and Google slides: the textbook publisher created several PowerPoint presentations to be used in thedelivery of the class material; I have created a few more slides using Google slides.
+   1. PowerPoint presentations and Google slides: the textbook publisher created several PowerPoint presentations to be used in the delivery of the class material; I have created a few more slides using Google slides.
+   2. Google Vids: short videos created by the teacher explaining key concepts related to the lesson.
+Students can watch the Google Vids as a review on their own or at home when they are absent from school.
+   3. Stapplet.com: This is a web-based computer program originally created by the publisher of the textbook (BFW Publishers) to answer and study the problems, questions and activities described in the textbook.
+Now it is under the management of the organization mathmedic.

 ### Hardware Specifications